Krykutay/Skeleton-Farming-Simulator/README.md

 GameManager -> Adjusts the difficulty over time, spawns enemies and powerups and responsible for the time when player is dead and respawned back.
 Also manages Pause & Play throughout the game as well as the dialogs.<br/><br/>
 GameSceneManager -> This manager adjusts the scenes accordingly, player can move between the scenes including the main menu scene.<br/><br/>
 SoundManager -> This manager simply adjusts all the sounds in the game.
 Instead of adding audio for a lot of objects, a simple manager handles it all.<br/><br/>
-ObjectPoolingManager -> Instead of destroying and re instantiating gameobjects, Objects pooling manager simply has a Generic Scripts and basically disables and re-enables objects (object pooling) without destroying them in order to avoid memory adjustments which causes performance issues.<br/><br/>
+ObjectPoolingManager -> Instead of destroying and re instantiating gameobjects, Objects pooling manager simply has a Generic Script and basically disables and re-enables objects (object pooling) without destroying them in order to avoid memory allocations which causes performance issues.<br/><br/>
 PowerupManager -> Basically whenever the player picks up a powerup, this manager is responsible for the outcome.<br/><br/>
 ScoreManager -> This manager is responsible for the stones and gems that are collected as well as keeping the highscore.<br/><br/>
 InputManager -> Since Unity's new input system is used, this manager handles the C# based event system for the inputs.<br/><br/>